larry-lime/hugo-personal-site/content/en/article/personal-website.md

 ### Deploy Your Website with Netlify

 1. Go to [netlify.com](https://www.netlify.com/) and create an account with your Github credentials
+1. Configure the following setttings before deploying your site
+   * Branch to deploy: `main`
+   * Build Command: `hugo`
+   * Publish directory: `public`
+1. Then click on *Site Settings* and click *Change site name* to change the site name to a name of your choice
+1. Then click on the site link, and now your website is live!

 ## Resources